-Locations at Level 3 now account for more than 125 of the roughly 235 places monitored by the US Centers for Disease Control and Prevention -- more than half of all listings.
+Level 3 locations account for more than half of the roughly 235 places monitored by the US Centers for Disease Control and Prevention.

-To recap, just one destination was added to Level 3 on August 29:
+To recap, these two destinations were added to Level 3 on August 8:

 Level 4, previously the highest risk category, is now reserved only for special circumstances, such as extremely high case counts, emergence of a new variant of concern or health care infrastructure collapse.
-The CDC advises against traveling to these destinations.
 Under the new system, no destinations have been placed at Level 4 so far.

-The CDC designated two new Level 2 places on Monday:
+The CDC added two destinations to Level 2 on Monday:

 The North African country of Morocco was previously listed at Level 3.
 The Caribbean island of Saba was previously at Level 1.

 There are 20 places listed at Level 2 this week.
 Some of the more-visited places in this category are India, Kenya and South Africa.